-Three copies of the commercial invoice are required for all your non-document shipments.
+Three copies of the commercial invoice or pro forma invoice (if a commercial invoice is not available) are required for all your non-document shipments.
 Business or personal stationery may be used for these invoices if it contains all the required shipment information that is on your invoice.

 Items that are required on your commercial invoice include:

 - Name and address of shipper (seller) as shown on the address label, including a contact person and telephone number.